-Imgur is a fantastic picture hosting website in general, not only as a replacement for Photobucket.
+In general, Imgur is an awesome image hosting site aside from being a good replacement for Photobucket.
 Imgur is highly recommended if you want to host photos and GIFs for free.

 You can post images both privately and publicly using the app, which is totally free.
 The best thing is that there are no limitations on image quality or image quantity.
 You have the option of uploading as many images as you want.

 Also, you don’t need to create an account to use Imgur.
 You will have access to all of Photobucket’s tools such as embedding, captioning, simple editing, and much more.
 You can get hotlinks and insert the picture on any website, journal, or forum in a matter of seconds.
 So, go ahead and substitute Imgur for Photobucket without hesitation.
 Image sharing is now made free and open to all, thanks to services like Imgur.

 Postimage is another reliable website like Photobucket.
 Users like it because of its no-frills website.
 It’s almost the same as Photobucket and also lets you upload unlimited images on the website.